 A few words

-For the purposes of giving you a good idea of who I am, I will throw all caution to the wind and be completely honest: I am a flawed primate who is trying to become a decent human being - short work in progress.
+For the purposes of giving you a good idea of who I am, I will throw all caution to the wind and be completely honest: I am a flawed primate who is trying to become a decent human being.

 You see, the life we live in western capitalist societies makes it too easy to be driven by the wrong goals, aspirations and dreams.
 It requires fighting one's preconceived notions, ignorance and arrogance every day to raise to the height, which is required by our human dignity and intelligence.